The Role of the School Administrator

 The shift in authority

-In old authoritarian schools, where the school administrator was a dictator, the SA only needed ability to inspire awe/fear in students and staff and all went well.
+In old authoritarian schools, the school administrator acted as a dictator.
+The role only required the ability to inspire awe and fear in students and staff, and all went well from her point of view.

 The old model.
 The administrator commanded; staff and students obeyed.
 Authority came from position.
 Fear maintained order.

-This model still exists in some Pakistani schools.
+This model still exists in some schools.
 It is fading but not extinct.

-Now the emphasis is more on freedom of participation and reciprocal cooperation.
+The modern emphasis is on freedom of participation and reciprocal cooperation.

 The modern model.
 Staff have voice.
 Students have voice.
 Parents have voice.
 The administrator leads through influence, not just command.